 The Institute for Fiscal Studies published its post-Budget briefing on 4 March; this included some analysis of the impact of the Budget on household finances, and the major changes announced to business tax.

 The Treasury Committee held three evidence sessions on the Budget on Monday 8, Wednesday 10 and Thursday 11 March (the Chancellor gave evidence at the last of these).
-The Committee has also published evidence it received on the Budget from the Chartered Institute of Taxation (BGT0001), the Institute of Chartered Accountants of Scotland (BGT0002), and the Association of Accounting Technicians (BGT0003).
+The Committee has also published written evidence it received on the Budget from the Chartered Institute of Taxation (BGT0001), the Institute of Chartered Accountants of Scotland (BGT0002), and the Association of Accounting Technicians (BGT0003).

 The Government published a number of tax consultations and calls for evidence on 23 March.
 Full details are given in, Tax policies and consultations (Spring 2021), CP404, March 2021.
 The current status of ongoing and closed tax consultations is provided by the Treasury’s public tax tracker.